-The Business Ethics Journal Review (BEJR) publishes commentaries—short, 500- to 2000-word essays addressing some aspect of a recently-published article or book in business ethics.
+The Business Ethics Journal Review (BEJR) publishes commentaries — short, 500- to 2000-word essays addressing some aspect of a recently-published article or book in business ethics.
+BEJR does not publish essays that are not commentaries on other, specific, works.
 Works commented upon should normally have been published within the last 3 years.
 If you are in doubt, please feel free to contact the editors to discuss the suitability of your proposed commentary prior to writing it.
-You can email the editors at: email@example.com.
+You can email the editors at: firstname.lastname@example.org.

 Authors wishing to submit a commentary to be considered for publication in BEJR should construct theirs in accordance with these guidelines:

 Manuscripts for BEJR should be submitted in Microsoft Word (.docx or .doc) format.

 BEJR is an English language publication.
 Authors may employ American, Canadian, or British English as they prefer, but should be consistent in spelling and grammar.

 Articles must conform to BEJR style, which is based loosely on the style employed by the Journal of Private Enterprise (see reference examples, below).
 Articles do not have to be in that style when submitted, but after an article is accepted, the author is expected to make the appropriate changes.

 Authors are encouraged to use a down-to-earth style, emphasizing saying something rather than citing something.